Remitly Review: Rates, Fees & Safety 2024

 I’ve also taken a look at their company accounts to see how healthy they are.

-These numbers are similar to that of close competitor WorldRemit, who also had big losses of nearly $100 million.
+These numbers are similar to that of close competitor WorldRemit, who also made significant losses.

 Despite Remitly making a heavy loss, they’re still on a good growth trajectory.